jnccd/graph-draw-project/README.md

 This pane contains tabs, the default shown tab is the editor tab which contains a text editor that shows the source code of the currently loaded graph.
 Hitting `CTRL + S` while the tab is focused or the `Save` button will save the changes you made in that editor to the loaded text file and reload it.
 Don't move or delete a text file that is currently loaded.

-Also noteworthy is a simple syntax highlighter that highlights the currently marked node.
+Also noteworthy is a simple syntax highlighter that highlights the currently marked node and contour.

 ![OwO thewes missing some something D:](Documentation-Resources/syntax_high.png "Hey, im a popup :P")